The Three Main Types:

 In a silent sea burial, the burial takes place without relatives on board.
 The ship's crew conducts the ceremony respectfully and with dignity.

-A silent sea burial is the most reserved form and still allows for a dignified farewell at sea.
+A silent sea burial is the most reserved form and still allows for a dignified farewell at sea – with the option to visit the location later.

 Accompanied Sea Burial